KoboldKit/KoboldKit/README.md

 KKNodeBehavior purpose:
 - add game logic (behavior) to any node without subclassing
 - should be used whenever custom actions won't suffice (ie internal state, event handling, etc)
-- if used well, will result in highly reusable code (goal is to have a library of prebuilt behaviors)
+- if used well, will result in highly reusable code (library of prebuilt behaviors)

 Example: button behavior.
 Added to any node, turns it into a touch/clickable button like a CCMenu item.

-KKNodeModel purpose:
-- storage for keyed variables (variables by name)
-- these variables are automatically coded/copied
-- again: no subclassing just to add variables, and coding/copying is automatic
+Or: KKRemoveOnContactBehavior.
+Automatically removes the node when it contacts with another physics body.

-Subclasses of models are intended to host larger amounts of data and business logic.
-For example a custom model could do:
+Behaviors can also host larger amounts of data and game logic.
+For example a custom behavior could:
 - generate a collision map from a tilemap
 - use the collision map to calculate and return a path (pathfinding)
 - store the world locations of world actors (enemies, resources, etc)
 - provide interface for game AI to find nearest location of resource, or enemy "hotspots" to avoid
 - provide interface to check for collisions or other properties (ie type of terrain an such)

-Again the idea is to be able to re-use the same model for another tilemap, perhaps even another project.
+KKNodeModel purpose:
+- storage for keyed variables (variables by name)
+- these variables are automatically coded/copied
+- again: no subclassing needed to merely add variables, and coding/copying is automatic

+Note: for all intents and purposes the model can be seen as a data storage layer for behaviors (and the node) with which a node's behaviors can exchange information without having to know about each other.

 KKScene purpose:
 - act as contact delegate and dispatcher
 - act as input delegate and dispatcher

 This is just a rough description.
 More details as things move forward.

-PS: documentation use appledoc (html & docset), check this preview: http://cl.ly/image/3d3f2P0w2C1y